obonaventure/cnp3/book/transport/principles.rst

  #.
 Segments can be lost
  #.
 Segments can be reordered or duplicated

-.. comment:: Above you say "three types of imperfections", below you say "four types of imperfections"...

-To deal with these four types of imperfections, transport protocols rely on different types of mechanisms.
+To deal with these types of imperfections, transport protocols rely on different types of mechanisms.
 The first problem is transmission errors.
 The segments sent by a transport entity is processed by the network and datalink layers and finally transmitted by the physical layer.
 All of these layers are imperfect.
 For example, the physical layer may be affected by different types of errors :

  - random isolated errors where the value of a single bit has been modified due to a transmission error
  - random burst errors where the values of `n` consecutive bits have been changed due to transmission errors